brendanhogan/nbn-agentic-podcast/README.md

      - It prepares the input data for the agent based on the outputs from previous steps.
      - It executes the agent's `process()` method with the prepared inputs.
      - The outputs are stored and made available for subsequent steps.

-Here's a simplified example of how these methods might be implemented:

 ## Customization